 This comedy was the second of the Lümmel film series (6 in total), stuffy but harmless farces in which young students and other youths dissociate themselves from the older generation.
 Heintje played a supporting role and sang his hit 'Mama'.

 In the following years he starred in three sentimental Heintje-films opposite Heinz Reincke and Ralf Wolter: Heintje – ein Herz geht auf Reisen/Heintje: A Heart Goes on a Journey (Werner Jacobs, 1969), Heintje – einmal wird die Sonne wieder scheinen/Heintje: Once the Sun Will Be Shining Again (Hans Heinrich, 1970) with Paul Dahlke, and Heintje – mein bester Freund/Heintje: My Best Friend (Werner Jacobs, 1970) with Corny Collins.
+Heintje – ein Herz geht auf Reisen was awarded a Golden Screen in Germany for more than 3,000,000 attendances within 12 months.
+With subtitles, the Heintje films were shown all over the world.

-Surprisingly, the film became also popular in communist China in the early 1980s.
+Surprisingly, Heintje – ein Herz geht auf Reisen became also popular in communist China in the early 1980s.
 On IMDb, a Chinese reviewer comments: “In the West, this film may be easily neglected as time goes by.
-But amazingly, Heintje would definitely be crowned as one of the memorable western films on Chinese screen even from today's perspective.
-Although filmed in 1960's, the film wasn't available in Red China until earlier 1980's.
+But amazingly, Heintje would definitely be crowned as one of the most memorable Western films on the Chinese screen even from today's perspective.
+Although filmed in the 1960s, the film wasn't available in Red China until the early 1980s.
 When the film was introduced, it was given a Chinese title, Handsome Boy.
-Actually, Heintje conforms with Chinese traditional values to great extend, such as parental and grandparental love, the theme of the harmonious family, the main character's righteous and courageous virtue.
-All of which seem pretty familiar and quite acceptable to the Chinese point of view.
+Actually, Heintje conforms to Chinese traditional values to a great extent, such as parental and grandparental love, the theme of the harmonious family, and the main character's righteous and courageous virtue.
+All of which seem pretty familiar and quite acceptable from the Chinese point of view.
 What's more, the songs performed by little Heintje Simons also contributed a lot to the popularity of the film in China.
 Without any exaggerating, the film is a household name among those middle-aged and well-educated.”

 Heintje also appeared - now in starring roles – in two more Lümmel farces, Hurra, die Schule brennt/Hurrah, the School is Burning (Werner Jacobs, 1969) and Morgen fällt die Schule aus/No School Tomorrow (Werner Jacobs, 1971), his final film.